Day 1 – Arrive Colombo.

 Day 2 – Colombo

 Colombo is a bustling metropolis that once functioned the main port for the Portuguese, Dutch and British.
 It has colourful tapestry of various cultures; from ancient Buddhist temples and stunning colonial architecture to the modern shops and art galleries.

-This morning we will all meet at breakfast for a an introduction and briefing about the tour.
+This morning we will all meet for breakfast for and have a quick briefing about the tour.

 Lunch at the Gallery Café .
 (Paradise Road) The Gallery Café is housed in the former offices of world-renowned Sri Lankan architect, the late Geoffrey Bawa.

 After lunch, for those that wish, we will visit Barefoot Gallery.
 Barefoot products are designed in Sri Lanka and every item is designed and made either by workers at home or by local artists and craftsmen.
 There are no factories and no production lines; each worker is responsible for the quality of his or her final product.